-Ecuador's constitution mandates that the government respect and encourage the preservation and use of ancestral languages of indigenous peoples (see Political and Social Relations).
+Ecuador's constitution mandates that the government respect and encourage the preservation and use of ancestral languages of indigenous peoples (see p.
+14 of Political and Social Relations).
 Ecuadorians speak over 20 languages from 10 language families, most of which are indigenous.
 Though increasingly rare, indigenous languages generally are spoken mostly in rural areas.
-After Kichwa and Shuar, Chachi (5,870 speakers) and Achuar-Shiwiar (3,520) are the country's most indigenous languages.
+After Kichwa and Shuar.
+Chachi (5.870 speakers) and Achuar-Shiwiar (3,520) are the country's most spoken indigenous languages.
 The vast majority (around 84%) of Ecuadorians who speak an indigenous language also speak Spanish, while the rest tend to be monolingual.
-Some some extent.
+Some common.

+Ecuadorians speak foreign languages such as German.
+Chinese, and Norwegian, though English is the most some extent.
 Though not widely spoken.
 English is common in touristic cities like Cuenca and Quito and in some hotels and airports.
 Many schools teach English as a foreign language.
 As of 2023.
 Ecuador ranked 80 of 113 countries in an English proficiency index, much lower than some other LAC countries such as Argentina (28).
 Honduras (31), and Peru (51).